cjlawson02/chrislawson.dev/projects.md

 Here are a collection of projects I work on.

+### Professional Work

+Here's a list of my current and past work experience.

+#### LifeGuard CPR and Aquatics

+I am the webmaster for [LifeGuard CPR and Aqautics](https://lifeguardcpr.com), a local Red Cross Certified Safety Trainer.
+The website is completely designed with Wordpress and features a payment gateway for registering for local lifeguarding classes.

+#### Wilson Creek Communications

+I am a Network Engineer for [Wilson Creek Communications](https://www.wilson-creek.net/) in Atascadero.
+Wilson Creek specializes in rural internet connectivity through Wi-Fi technology.
+There, I manage backend servers supporting the network, website, and more as well as getting out in the field to service Access Points and customer equipment.

+---

 ### FRC Team 973: The Greybots

 I am a programmer for Atascadero High School's premier robotics team, [Team 973 The Greybots](https://greybots.com).
 Here are some of the projects I work on for the team...